The Six Sacred Stones: Plot summary

 Jack's old friend is J.J.
-Wickham, known as the 'Sea Ranger' due to his use of an old Russian submarine.
+Wickham, called 'Sea Ranger' due to his use of an old Russian submarine.
 After a lengthy explanation he takes Jack to the Second Vertex, arriving just as Wolf does.
-Switchblade attempts to sabotage the mission by dropping the Second pillar into the bottomless abyss beneath the Vertex before it is inlaid, dooming the world and depriving the Americans of its reward, 'Heat' (believed to be a limitless power-source).
-However, Jack swings across the pit at the last moment, catches the pillar, and manages to place it in the Vertex just before Switchblade drops himself and Jack into the abyss.
-Wickham and the Adamsons escape, with Horus diving into the abyss after Jack.
+Switchblade attempts to sabotage the mission by dropping the Second Pillar into the bottomless abyss beneath the Vertex before it is inlaid, dooming the world and depriving the Americans of its reward, 'Heat' (believed to be a limitless power-source).
+However, Jack swings across the pit at the last moment, catches the pillar, and manages to place it in the Second Vertex just before Switchblade drops himself and Jack into the abyss.
+Wickham and the Adamsons escape, with Jack's falcon Horus diving into the abyss after Jack.
 Wolf leaves with the Second Pillar, leaving Alby, who was brought with them, alone at the Vertex.
-Zoe, Sky Monster, Lily and Wizard, on board the Halicarnassus on an airfield in Botswana, had been in phone contact with Jack to help him avoid the traps at the Vertex and see the whole thing happen on the videophone.
+Zoe, Sky Monster, Lily, and Wizard, on board the Halicarnassus on an airfield in Botswana, had been in phone contact with Jack to help him avoid the traps at the Vertex and see the whole thing happen on the videophone.
 The surviving team members realize they must face the placing of the last four pillars and the arrival of the Dark Sun, three months away, without Jack.